andreytreyt/team-culture-map/example/README.md

 Please choose an option for each statement.

-1. Good communication is precise, straightforward and clear.
-Messages are conveyed and understood literally.
-Repetition is welcomed if it helps clarify meaning.
+1. Good communication is precise, simple, and clear.
+Messages are expressed and understood at face value.
+Repetition is appreciated if it helps clarify the communication.
 ```
 Choose the option
 - Never